Geocoding Addresses

 Run.png

-After running the workspace, in Visual Preview, there will be point features of all the schools, their addresses, and Lat/Long.
+After running the workspace, in the Visual Preview, there will be point features for all the schools, including their addresses and Lat/Long.

 Output2.png